YangKuang-Lin/llama_index/docs/docs/index.md

 Our high-level API allows beginner users to use LlamaIndex to ingest and query their data in 5 lines of code.

-For more complex applications, our lower-level APIs allow advanced users to customize and extend any module -- data connectors, indices, retrievers, query engines, and reranking modules -- to fit their needs.
+For more complex applications, our lower-level APIs allow advanced users to customize and extend any module—data connectors, indices, retrievers, query engines, and reranking modules—to fit their needs.

 ## Getting Started